SRGSSR/srgappearance-apple/README.md

 ## SRG SSR text styles

-A limited set of custom font styles is provided.
-Unlike iOS standard text styles, those do not alter or ignore font properties (e.g. bold or italic traits).
-SRG SSR fonts are readily compatible with SRG SSR custom text styles, and a method is provided to apply them to any font as well.
+A limited set of SRG SSR custom font styles is provided as well.
+SRG SSR fonts are readily compatible with those styles, and a method is provided to apply them to arbitrary fonts as well.

 ## SRG SSR colors